Entanglement of Stationary States in the Presence of Unstable Quasiparticles: The Model at Thermal Equilibrium

 The HSG models are a family of integrable quantum field theories possessing a diagonal scattering matrix and both stable and unstable bound states.
 These models were first studied in a series of papers in the late 90s where their classical and quantum integrability were established \cite{hsg,ntft}, the particle spectrum determined \cite{FernandezPousa:1997iu}, and a scattering matrix proposed \cite{smatrix}.
 The scattering matrix was then extensively tested through the TBA \cite{ourtba,CastroAlvaredo:2002nv,Dorey:2004qc} and form factor approaches \cite{KW,SmirnovBook, CastroAlvaredo:2000em,CastroAlvaredo:2000nk, CastroAlvaredo:2000ag,CastroAlvaredo:2000nr}.
 The mass-coupling relation for the $SU(3)_2$-homogeneous sine-Gordon model was studied in \cite{MC1,MC2}.

 Each HSG model is associated with a simply-laced algebra $g$ and an integer $k$, called the level.
-The models may be seen as massive perturbations of a critical Wess-Zumino-Novikov-Witten model \cite{WZNW1,WZNW2,WZNW3,WZNW4,WZNW5} associated to the coset $G_k/U(1)^r$, where the level $k$ is a parameter of the model and $r$ is the rank of $g$.
+The models may be seen as massive perturbations of a critical Wess-Zumino-Novikov-Witten model \cite{WZNW1,WZNW2,WZNW3,WZNW4,WZNW5} associated to the coset $G_k/U(1)^r$, where the level $k$ is a parameter of the model, $r$ is the rank of $g$ {\OCA and $G$ is the group associated to the algebra $g$}.
 The HSG models are part of the Toda family.
 Indeed, each HSG model can be seen as $r$ copies of $A_{k-1}$ minimal Toda field theory which interact with each other non-trivially, giving rise in the process to the formation of unstable excitations.
 The simplest model in this large family is the $SU(3)_2$-HSG model which we consider in this paper.

 The $SU(3)_2$-HSG model has a two-particle spectrum.
 It is convenient to label the particles as ($\pm$).
 The scattering matrices are: \beq S_{\pm\pm}(\theta)=-1, \qquad S_{\pm\mp}(\theta)=\pm \tanh\frac{1}{2}\left(\theta\pm \sigma-\frac{i\pi}{2}\right)\,, \eeq where $\sigma$ is a free parameter of the theory.
 Note that $ \lim_{|\sigma| \rightarrow \infty} S_{\pm\mp}(\theta)=1 $, which means that in this limit parity symmetry is restored and a theory of two Majorana fermions is recovered.
 An important consequence of this property is that the behaviour of any quantity we compute at or out of equilibrium should reduce to the free fermion case if $|\sigma|$ is large compared to the overall energy scale in the system (i.e. temperature, if at equilibrium or the quench parameter in the present work).